Ikuewumi/medcross/src/content/crossword/RAF.md

 ---

-title: "Random Anatomy Facts"
+title: "Random Anatomy"
 author: ayobami
 image: "https://i.ibb.co/hLTdhSt/image.jpg"
 description: "start of a series of crosswords about the anatomy of the human body"
-categories: ["anatomy"]
+categories: anatomy
 date: 2024-02-10
 size: 10